REMINDER: We now use Cayuse as our protocol management software.

-- To submit a new protocol, click New Study in the upper right corner of the dashboard.
-Enter the title of the study, click the checkmark, then click New Submission in the upper right corner to select Initial Submission.
-Click Complete Submission, answer the questions and attach documents as prompted.
-Common attachments include informed consent documents, site permission letters, questionnaires, Notice of Privacy Practices, etc. When the application is ready for review, click Complete Submission at the left and confirm that you wish to submit.
+- Click Complete Submission, answering all questions and attaching documents as prompted.
+Common attachments include informed consent documents, site permission letters, questionnaires, etc. When the application is ready for review, click Complete Submission at the left and confirm that you wish to submit.
 Then, on the Submission Details page, click Certify and confirm.
-Your advisor and any Co-PIs also must login and certify before the protocol will move be submitted to the committee.
+Your advisor and any Co-PIs also must also log in; read through the protocol; and, if approved as written, certify the protocol.

 Key questions to ask as you prepare your applications include the following: